 A: If you can’t find the instrument in any of the tabs of the Quotes window, you can add it by entering its name, symbol (or part of them) in the platform’s Search engine.
 You can also browse through the list of Currencies, Metals, Shares, Indices, Futures, and ETFs, and filter them by type, sector or country.

-A: Forex is an OTC (over-the-counter, off exchange) market, so there are no defined trading sessions for the major currency pairs.
-You may trade most currency pairs 24 hours each weekday from 22:00 on Sunday to 21:00 on Friday (UK Time).
+A: Forex is an OTC (over-the-counter, off-exchange) market, so there are no defined spread betting sessions for the major currency pairs.
+You can bet on most currency pairs 24 hours each weekday from 22:00 on Sunday to 21:00 on Friday (UK Time).

 Q: How can I be sure that in case of a problem, I will get the necessary attention?

 A: DF Markets provides customer support via telephone, email, and online chat: Monday to Friday 9am – 5pm.
 In case of any problems outside these hours, you can contact our Dealing Desk on +44 (0)20 3307 0435, and they will provide you with the necessary support.

 Q: How are my position's Average Price and Profit/Loss calculated?

 A: It is important that each client knows and understands how their spread betting affects the result (profit/loss) from a position and the account equity.

 To calculate your position’s Average Price and Profit/Loss on the DFTrader SB platform, you can use the following method:

 (An example of a EUR/USD spread bet and account equity of 10,000 GBP.)

 Each increase in the size or partial closure of the position affects its average price.
 The result from the client’s trading activity is reflected in their account transactions when the position is fully closed.DF Markets has chosen to use this method.